 Chef Art Smith’s Homecomin’ is a table-service restaurant in Disney Springs at Walt Disney World.
-The restaurant serves comfort and Florida food.
+The restaurant serves comfort and Florida cuisine.
 Homecomin’ touts using local farms in their ingredients.
 Chef Art Smith’s Homecomin’ does accept the Disney Dining Plan, Tables in Wonderland and has an Annual Pass (10%) discount.
-We recently had brunch at Homecomin’ and this review will cover that experience, including photos, and our thoughts on the food and value.
+We’ve dined at Homecomin’ several times and this review will cover those experiences, including photos, and our thoughts on the food and value.

 Disney Springs has made significant upgrades in dining over the last five years.
 The Boathouse and Morimoto Asia have become a few of our favorite Disney World restaurants.
 Homecomin’ has now joined that list, with delicious comfort food and a relaxing setting.

 Chef Art Smith has several restaurants around the country, but Homecomin’ is a return to his home state.
 The restaurant’s cuisine and style matches his down-home, Florida roots.
 If you aren’t sure what Florida cuisine and style consists of, I was to.
 The food is a mix of seafood and southern comfort food.
-Style is slightly harder to pin down, as Florida is a big state with a broad history.
+Style and decor inside the restaurant is slightly harder to pin down, as Florida is a big state with a broad history.
 Homecomin’ celebrates more of the southern, farmhouse style.

 The inside of the restaurant is a nice mix of rustic and modern.
 Much of the restaurant’s dining room features gorgeous wood and interesting angles.
 An open kitchen sits on one end of Homecomin’ while a bar sits on the other end.
 Windows surround the entire restaurant, making the atmosphere feel inviting and warm.
 Artwork around the restaurant enhances the comforting environment.
 All of this feels as if a farmer was tasked with building a very modern design restaurant.
 It’s a style that few could argue with.
 There is also outdoor seating that looks over the water.
 If it’s not too hot then sitting outside is a great option.

 A look at the menu shows that brunch doesn’t offer any fish unlike lunch and dinner.
-There’s also a pretty strong focus on breakfast items, perhaps unsurprisingly.
-I ordered the one of the two exact carry-overs from the lunch and dinner menu, Friend Chicken & Doughnuts (the other being Shrimp & Grits).
+There’s also a pretty strong focus on breakfast items, unsurprisingly.
+One item that is offered at both meal times is the Fried Chicken & Doughnuts (the other being Shrimp & Grits).

 While they don’t quite measure up to the chicken, the donuts were also delicious.
 They were homemade, warm and soft.
 Powdered sugar and cinnamon sugar were sprinkled on top.
 The star when it came to the donuts though was the syrup.
 This was a spiced cane syrup and tasted incredibly fresh, just like the rest of the dish.
 Local ingredients really shown through in both the syrup and the chicken.